VowpalWabbit/coba/docs/source/api/coba.results.Result.rst

    .. automethod:: from_save

    .. rubric:: Methods
-   .. automethod:: filter_best
+   .. automethod:: where_best
-   .. automethod:: filter_fin
+   .. automethod:: where_fin
    .. automethod:: where
    .. automethod:: plot_contrast
    .. automethod:: plot_learners